agntcy/oasf/CONTRIBUTING.md

      acronyms (for example, LLM, AI).
    - If the attribute can only be related to a `feature` class, prefix its name with the feature's name.
+   - If the attribute is supposed to hold sensitive data such as API keys, use the `env_vars` attribute instead, which enables record publishers to mandate the presence of environment variables holding such sensitive information.

 #### How to define a `field` in the dictionary?